SKY Perfect JSAT: JSAT

 The space and satellite business of the group dates to 1985, when its three predecessor companies were formed: Japan Communications Satellite Company (JCSC), Space Communications Corporation (SCC) and Satellite Japan Corporation (SJC).
 JCSAT-1, Japan's first private-sector communications satellite, was launched in 1989.
 JCSC and SJC merged in 1993, becoming Japan Satellite Systems, which changed its name to JSAT Corporation in 2000.
 JSAT was listed on the Tokyo Stock Exchange in the same year.
 SCC was acquired by the Sky Perfect JSAT Group in 2008.

 Sky PerfecTV

 The pay TV business of the group dates to 1994, when Japan Digital Broadcast Service was founded (under the temporary name "DMC Planning").
 It began the PerfecTV! pay TV service in 1996.
 Japan Sky Broadcasting ("JSkyB") was founded in 1996 and merged with JDBS in 1998.
 In 2000 it acquired the Japan business of DirecTV.

 Merger

 JSAT and SKY Perfect transferred their stock to a joint holding company, SKY Perfect JSAT Corporation, on April 2, 2007.
 SKY Perfect JSAT Corporation changed its name to SKY Perfect JSAT Holdings Inc. on June 27, 2008.
 The SKY Perfect JSAT Corporation name was re-adopted by JSAT Corporation, SKY Perfect Communications and Space Communications Corporation when they merged on October 1, 2008.

+SKY Perfect Pictures

+In response to the rapidly expanding global Japanese animation market, SKY Perfect Pictures was established.
+This new company will be primarily focuses on planning, production investment, and sales of anime and related video content to capitalize on this expanding market.
+It started as an internal division within SKY Perfect JSAT.
+But to accelerate development of this business segment On April 1, 2024 the internal division was spun-off as a separate entity within the group and ITOCHU Corporation also invested in this new company to support its growth and also expand in the animation industry.